 Our policy is to minimise burning off in Byron Shire.
-If you must burn off in rural areas, a permit is required during bushfire danger periods.
+If you must burn off in rural areas, a permit is required during bush fire danger periods.
+A fire permit is required to carry out open-air burning at any time in urban areas.

-Fire permits are issued by the Rural Fire Service.
+Fire permits are issued by the Rural Fire Service (RFS).
+For more information:

 Before you burn, check the Rural Fire Service’s Total Fire Bans and Current Fire Danger page.